engineyard/ey-docs/pages/ssl-certificates.md

 To create the key file and signing request file, follow one of these procedures:

-* [For a single domain certificate: To generate the key file and the signing request file needed by the vendor][5]
+* [For a single-domain certificate: To generate the key file and the signing request file needed by the vendor][5]
-* [For a wildcard domain certificate: To generate the key file and the signing request file needed by the vendor][6]
+* [For a wildcard-domain certificate: To generate the key file and the signing request file needed by the vendor][6]

 **Important!** The key file cannot have a passphrase associated with it.
 If you have already generated a key file with a passphrase, see [Removing a passphrase from a key file][9] below.

-<h3 id="topic5"> For a single domain certificate: To generate the key file and the signing request file needed by the vendor</h3>
+<h3 id="topic5"> For a single-domain certificate: To generate the key file and the signing request file needed by the vendor</h3>

 1. Open a unix shell, for example, by SSHing into one of your Engine Yard Cloud instances.